-As far as public parks that honor celebrities go, Lucille Ball Memorial Park in Celoron — a small lakefront village in westernmost New York — is relatively modest and unassuming.
+As far as public parks that honor celebrities go, Lucille Ball Memorial Park in Celoron — a small lakefront village in westernmost New York — is relatively unassuming.
 Sporting a playground, boat launch, band shell, pavilion and picnic area, the idyllic 7-acre park is situated on the shores of Chautauqua Lake adjacent to the site of what was once the Celoron Park, a historic amusement park on par with Coney Island during its heyday in the early 1900s.

-While Lucille Ball Memorial Park isn’t home to any pulse-raising, scream-inducing attractions found at the old Celoron Park, it does boast one terrifying feature: a statue of Lucille Ball herself.
+While Lucille Ball Memorial Park isn’t home to any pulse-raising, scream-inducing attractions found at the old Celoron Park, it does boast one completely terrifying feature: a statue of Lucille Ball herself.

 At the time, many Celoron residents were happy to overlook any aesthetic shortcomings.
 They were just proud to be living in the hometown of a television-revolutionizing comedian and studio executive who shattered Tinseltown’s glass ceiling all the while eliciting some of the biggest chuckles of the mid-20th century.
 Although the statue did ruffle the feathers of some Lucy fans, for the most part Celoron residents didn’t care all that much if the statue looked nothing like Ball — their love for Lucy was unconditional.

-However, that steadfast Lucy pride turned to embarrassment and anger last year when the statue, largely overlooked for nearly a half-decade, went viral and “Scary Lucy” was born.
+That steadfast Lucy pride turned to embarrassment and anger last year when the statue, largely overlooked for nearly a half-decade, went viral and “Scary Lucy” was born.

 It didn’t take long for the sculpture, based on a scene from a 1952 episode of "I Love Lucy" titled "Lucy Does a TV Commercial," to become a tourist magnet and a subject of consternation.
 Seemingly overnight, Celoron had become more famous for a perfectly hideous bronze statue than for being the birthplace of the iconic entertainer that said statue was supposed to memorialize.
 The former tourist destination of Celoron was on the map once again — but for the wrong reasons.